polybar/polybar/doc/README.md

 [`sphinx_rtd_theme`](https://github.com/rtfd/sphinx_rtd_theme/) to generate the documentation, so you will need to have those installed.

-You can then run `make html` inside this folder and sphinx will generate the html documentation inside `doc/build/html`.
+To generate the documentation you first need to configure polybar the same as when you compile it (`cmake ..` in `build` folder).
+After that you can run `make doc` to generate all of the documentation or `make doc_html` or `make doc_man` to only generate the html documentation or the man pages.

-Open `doc/build/html/index.html` to read the documentation in the browser.
+Open `build/doc/html/index.html` to read the documentation in the browser.

-With `make man` it will generate the man pages in the `doc/build/man` folder.
+The manual pages are placed in `build/doc/man`.